Outcome 1 – Food systems governance through multisectoral platforms

 Outcome 4 – Learning and scale up

-So far, knowledge sharing and learning activities in Rubavu were largely focused on exchanging experiences and forging synergies with the other NICE cities in Rwanda, Bangladesh, and Kenya.
-NICE focal persons at city level actively participated in 2 online peer-learning sessions in June and November 2022 where they shared their valuable inputs.
+Knowledge sharing and learning activities in Rubavu are currently largely focused on exchanging experiences and forging synergies with the other NICE cities in Bangladesh, Kenya, and Rwanda.
+NICE focal persons at city level actively participated in 3 online peer-learning sessions in June and November 2022 and January 2023 where valuable inputs were shared.
+Furthermore, the responsible project city coordinator together with the country team also participated in the NICE Winter School in Kenya 11-18Feb2023.

-Also, NICE maintains good contact with Rwanda’s National Child Development Agency (NCDA) and FAO’s country office and contacts with Rikolto’s Good Food for Cities project has been further fostered through involving Rikolto’s Good Food for Cities project in Rubavu’s food systems sub-committee.
+Besides peer-learning, NICE also maintains good contact with Rwanda’s National Child Development Agency (NCDA) and FAO’s country office and Rikolto’s Good Food for Cities is actively involved in Rubavu’s food systems platform.

 At baseline, a team of experienced enumerators visited 150 households in Rubavu to collect information on the nutritional status, socio-economic information and consumption behavior of the city population.
 This survey revealed food insecurity in nearly all (98.7%) of the visited households in Rubavu, which increase due to the COVID-19 pandemic.
 46.6% of the children under 5 years were too short for their age and therefore stunted, and 2.8% were underweight.
 Furthermore, 44.4% of women and 6.3% of men were overweight.
 Most of the women did not report an adequately diverse diet (73.3% consumed less than 5 food groups in the previous 24 hours).
 All this indicates the kind of obstacles faced by the urban population of Rubavu to access a diverse and nutritious diet, with likely negative effects on their longer-term health.
 On the other hand, many of the urban and peri-urban households owned farmland, overall 58%.
 This provides an opportunity for NICE activities to assist in an increase and diversification of locally and agroecologically produced nutritious foods and in making them more accessible for the city population, including vulnerable city population groups.
 Baseline data were collected in Jun2021.